MPCA lab certification

 If an NPDES/SDS lab chooses to participate in the MPCA Certification program, the lab audits will be performed by the MPCA.
 The order of audits will be to start with labs whose audits are oldest.
 MPCA will begin on-site evaluations of laboratories in late 2014.

 If we renew our accreditation with the MDH are we still required to be accredited with the MPCA?

-Is the MPCA now the certifying body for Commercial Laboratories?
+Is the MPCA now the certifying body for commercial laboratories?

 How does one become involved with the "steering" committee?

-The steering committee was formed with eleven facilities and approved by MPCA management.
+The steering committee was formed with 11 facilities and approved by MPCA management.
 The committee will have a rotating schedule to be established which will rotate new facilities onto the team.
 The meetings are public and laboratories are welcome to listen in or attend, but MPCA will only currently recognize the 11 facilities as active participants in the meetings.
 Individuals not on the steering committee can contact MPCA (preferably via email) with questions, comments, or topics of discussion.